-In 2012 she performed her second full length show “Mercy,” a multi-media performance about a Cuban dissident, to sell-out crowds.
-The show toured the country and the UK, and won ‘Best Comedy’ in the Adelaide Fringe.
-It was later recorded and televised on the ABC and distributed through Madman Entertainment.
+Cassie performed her second full length show “Mercy” in 2012, a multi-media performance about a Cuban dissident, to sell-out crowds.
+The show toured Australia and the UK and won ‘Best Comedy’ in the Adelaide Fringe.
+It was later recorded and televised on the ABC as well as being distributed through Madman Entertainment.

-In 2013 Cassie toured the much acclaimed full length show “Ave Loretta,” solidifying her position as one of Australia’s leading storyteller / stand-ups, and earning her a nomination for best show (The Barry Award) at the Melbourne International Comedy Festival.
+In 2013 Cassie toured the much-acclaimed full-length show “Ave Loretta,” solidifying her position as one of Australia’s leading storyteller / stand-ups and earning her a nomination for best show (previously known as The Barry Award) at the Melbourne International Comedy Festival.
 The show also won ‘Director’s Choice’ at the Sydney Comedy Festival.